Skip to content

 How does myofunctional therapy work?

 A myofunctional therapist prepares an individual treatment plan for the patient, which consists of treatment cycles.
 Each treatment cycle has its own goal and special exercise plan.
-During the appointment, it is explained to the patient why and what kind of exercises need to be done to resolve a specific problem.
-The therapist teaches, checks and, where necessary, improves the exercises.
-In order for the treatment to work, it is very important for the patient to strictly follow the exercise plan at home.
+During the appointment, it is explained to the patient why and what kind of exercises are necessary to address a specific problem.
+The therapist teaches, checks and, where necessary, corrects the exercises.
+For the treatment to be effective, it is crucial that the patient strictly follows the exercise plan at home.

 Retraining bad habits is not easy, it requires good cooperation and willingness from both the child and the family.